[[updated May 18, 2017]]

 Let your email subscribers know about your Instagram account and encourage them to follow you there.
 Both Constant Contact and Mailchimp have Instagram integrations so that you can boldly display what your Instagram presence.

 Got a brick and mortar business?
 Then you have literal real estate to encourage customers to follow your Instagram account.
-This restaurant used outdoor signage to announce its Instagram contest.
+This Massachusetts (USA) branch of Pottery Barn Kids used a simple chalkboard easel to announce its Instagram presence.

 If you have a tangible product, consider adding a bit about your business’ Instagram account.
 Domino’s uses its packaging to get its customers interested in posting Instagram photos of its pizza using its username @dominos.
 Users will most likely begin to follow Domino’s with the hope that their pizza will be featured to the pizza king’s 852,000+ followers.